A Vignette: Background

 An introduction written by Rolfe Arnold Scott-James, the editor of The London Mercury, when the story was first published in 1936 stated:

 "A Vignette" is undoubtedly the last ghost story written by the late Dr. M. R. James, Provost of Eton, and probably his last piece of continuous writing intended for the Press.
 It came into being in this way.
 Mr. Owen Hugh Smith was good enough to ask Dr. James to try to recapture the mood in which he wrote Ghost Stories of an Antiquary, and to let me have something in similar rein for the Christmas number of The London Mercury (1935).
 The answer was that he would do his best.
 On December 12th of that jear he sent of to me the MS., written in pencil, from The Lodge, Eton College, with the following letter:

-'I am ill satisfed with what I enclose.
+'I am ill satisfied with what I enclose.
 It comes late and is short and ill written.
 There have been a good many events conspiring to keep it back, besides a growing inability.
 So pray don't use it unless it has some quality I do not see in it.

 I send it because I was enjoined to do something by Mr. Owen Smith.'

 It was then too late for our Christmas number, or, indeed, for the January number; so it was agreed that it should be held over till one of the closing months of this year.

 At the moment of going to press, I see it announced that the original manuscripts of his Ghost Stories are to appear at Sotheby's sale on November 9th (written on foolscap paper).
 The original of "A Vignette", of course, is not among them.
 Like the others, it is written on lined foolscap.-ED.]

 As with other of James’s ghost stories, "A Vignette" is written as a monologue in the first person with an anonymous narrator recalling some ghostly experiences during his childhood.
 Like James himself, who was brought up from the age of three in the Rectory in Great Livermere in Suffolk, it being his home from 1865 to 1909, the narrator grew up in a Rectory near a large tree-filled park that had a reputation locally as being haunted.
 As a young boy, the narrator was afraid of some parts of the park, was deeply affected by nightmares and saw a strange apparition with his own eyes.
 Even as an adult the narrator would be seized with fear each time he had to walk past the gate to the Plantation.

 It has been speculated that the story may be based on a similar apparition seen by James as a boy growing up in Great Livermere where the local park similarly had a reputation for being haunted.